 I ended up with Overnight Oats for breakfast most days.
 We bought fruit from roadside fruit stands so we feasted on the best pineapple, mango, and bananas that I’ve ever had.
 I also got to sample papaya, star fruit, Inga, and guava.
 One of the highlights of the trip was having fresh squeezed sugar cane juice!
 Just like squeezing an orange, we used a special tool to wring out the natural liquid from the plant and it was a refreshing drink – so cool!
 While I wouldn’t recommend it as a daily drink for anyone trying to lose weight or dealing with food addictions, it was a really neat experience.

 I am so loving Joanna Lackey’s recipe for Instant Pot BBQ Lentils.
 They can be served like sloppy joes or I just eat them over a potato or out of a bowl.
 There are only 4 ingredients – lentils, onion, tomato, and BBQ sauce.
-I like to make Mairead Reddy’s BBQ Sauce which is UWL compliant (most store-bought varieties will have sugar and salt) and it is simply delicious.
+There’s a recipe for the sauce in the link above.
 This trip I had a brilliant idea and made the sauce in advance and dehydrated it!
 It came out like a fruit roll-up texture so I simply wrapped it in plastic wrap as I rolled and it rehydrated just perfectly.
 This will be a future staple for sure.

 Some other fun meals from this trip: Fresh salads, stir-fried veggies and rice from a vegan restaurant, and a tostada salad that my daughter really enjoyed.
 We stumbled upon a vegan restaurant in every town, and two of the typical Costa Rican dishes are Gallo Pinto (rice and beans and spices) and Casado (rice, beans, veggies, and corn tortillas), so there was always something on a menu that we could modify to some degree.
 We ate out a max of one meal per day, and made the rest of our meals at “home”.
 All in all I call it a big success!
 The biggest sign of success is being able to step right back into the regular routine at home.
 This piece is often overlooked and I’ll be doing a separate post to address this very soon!
 Subscribe to receive notification of future posts.